undomained/teds/teds/Readme_KNMI.md

 ### DISAMAR radiative transfer
 The Nitro SGM makes use of the KNMI DISAMAR software suite.
 This code is open source and available on https://gitlab.com/KNMI-OSS/disamar.
 See the DISAMAR readme for compiling instructions or run the provided building script in `sgm/build_disamar.sh`.
 The DISAMAR executable path has to be set in the Nitro configuration yaml file.

+To run DISAMAR built with ifort on KNMI workstation the following shell script needs to be sourced in order to set the environment variables required for ifort:
+`. /opt/intel/oneapi/compiler/latest/env/vars.sh`